Maho91/QoniacTest/README.md

 - WPF for the Frontend

 ## Architectural Decisions
-###### Due to the simplicity of the task the below decision were taken:
-- Not to Apply Object Orenited Modeling to modulurize the project
-- Not to use CQRS as the task is simple and to avoid over engineering .
-- Not to use dependency injection for loosly coupling the services.

-###### other pro were taken:
 - Develop with consideration to have high cohesive services/objects..
 - use of MVVM architecture for frontend project.
 - Objects and Method creation respects the reusability and maintainability aspects of good software architecture.
 - Decoupling the task logic into service and generalizing that service with an interface.
 - Develop Unit testing
 - Enable Swagger documentation

+###### Due to the simplicity of the task the below decision were taken:
+- Not to Apply Object Orenited Modeling to modulurize the project
+- Not to use CQRS as the task is simple and to avoid over engineering .
+- Not to use dependency injection for loosly coupling the services.

+###### pros were taken:

 ## Prerequisites